 Therefore, it is essential to check your web applications for CSRF.
 Testing will bring you one step closer to detecting and preventing the threat and stopping hackers from accessing your system.
 This way, you can better protect customer data, such as passwords, credit cards, and email information.

 How do I run a CSRF test website?

 - We offer the fastest setup on the market.
 Check your web apps for CSRF vulnerabilities with just one click.
-Our Quick Scan tests your web applications in less than 2 minutes (depending on the size), and you get a detailed report with the found risks, including their severity level.
+Our Quick Security Audit tests your web applications in less than 2 minutes (depending on the size), and you get a detailed report with the found risks, including their severity level.